-Our non-profit arm, the Change Rocks Foundation, prepares to conduct a social justice camp for high school students at St. Christopher's School (June 25-July 17).
-Participants will learn how to create STEAM-based solutions for disparities that affect vulnerable children.
-Through a virtual learning model, students will work with Gambian youth to develop their final projects.
+Our non-profit arm, the Change Rocks Foundation, conducted a social justice camp for high school students at St. Christopher's School (June 25-July 17).
+Participants created STEAM-based solutions for disparities that affect the Republic of the Gambia.
+Through a virtual learning model, students worked with Gambian youth to develop their final projects.

 THE ISMS OF DIVERSITY (Lecture)